QwertyNora/hakims-livs-webbshop/README.md

 6. git status ( should say "branch up to date" )

+## Start the server to get connect to DB
+1. Make sure your branch is up to date by running git status
+2.  cd hakims-livs-webbshop
+3. npm install
+4. npm run dev

 ## To start the client locally

 1. cd hakims-livs-webbshop/client